Sports Injuries in Kids (Ages 3–18)

 Children love to move — running, jumping, climbing, and playing sport.
 But with active play also comes the risk of injury.
 Whether it’s a sprained ankle from soccer, knee pain from basketball, or a sore back from gymnastics, early assessment and the right care help kids recover faster and return safely to their activities.
-At Lion Rocker Health, we assist injured children, supports recovery, minimise risk of recurrence and speed up return to sports.

 Common Sports Injuries in Children